 We routinely isolate DNA from all kinds of food, feed, water, environment, plants and animal blood, tissue, semen and fecal samples.
 We provide DNA extraction services not only for immediate use of DNA but also for DNA banking or long-term storage purposes.

 Labeling of food and food ingredients containing genetically modified organisms (GMOs) is mandatory according to EU regulations on GMO.
-Using real-time PCR, we provide qualitative DNA-based analyses in soy samples.
+Using real-time PCR, we provide qualitative DNA-based analyses in soy and corn samples.

 Custom nucleic acid oligos are synthesized using the ABI 3900 DNA Synthesizer.
 Oligo orders are on-line at the OLIGO page.
 The website will also help you to track (or manage) your orders.
 Primer design is available upon request.
 Modifications include (but not limited to) fluorescent labelling, inosine modified base, phosphorylation, terminal amine and biotinylation.
 Normal oligos are delivered or sent out the next business day for orders received before 3:00 PM.
 Delivery is free for University of Guelph and neighbouring clients.
 Volume discounts are available.

 - E. coli O157:H7